superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 #### **Description**
 The drone will be bought and be ready to fly.
-Senors and a proccessing unit will be added to the drone to expand the capabilities of the drone.
+Senors and a processing unit will be added to the drone to expand the capabilities of the drone.
 The drone will be able to fly to a victim and use the attached sensors to check vitals and cognitivness and sort the injured person into a triage catagory.

 ![Drawing.vsdx - Google Chrome 10_30_2024 6_29_08 PM](https://hackmd.io/_uploads/rydsWHg-kg.png)